-Your final course reflection should be ~1600 words long and cover the ENTIRE COURSE.
-You will make an argument for what letter grade you should get for the course and justify it by explaining what you’ve learned based on the effort you’ve put in.
+Your final course reflection should be ~1200 words long and cover the ENTIRE COURSE.
+You will make an argument for what letter grade you should get for the course and justify it by explaining what you’ve learned and the effort you put into the course.

-The goal here is to describe your learning experience and to provide SPECIFIC EXAMPLES of what you’ve learned throughout the course (and why that justifies a particular grade).
+The goal here is to describe your learning EXPERIENCE and to provide SPECIFIC EXAMPLES of what you’ve learned throughout the course, and why that justifies a particular grade.
+Big picture questions to keep in mind: How is your sense of food history different?
 How has your perspective on food changed?
-How is your sense of food history different?
 What kinds of questions might you continue to think about when it comes to food choice, identity, politics, etc.

 If you are describing your EXPERIENCE with the readings and the course overall, you’ll end up including plenty of information from the course.
 If all you do is summarize readings without including your reaction to them, describing how it changed your thinking, or why it didn’t (again, either is fine), I can only assume that you didn’t put in very much effort to learn anything.

-A VERY skeletal example (condensing a whole essay into a paragraph):
+A ridiculously skeletal example (condensing a whole essay into a paragraph):

 I think I earned a B+.
 I learned to think about X more carefully because of E. I realized I hadn’t ever thought about Y in terms of F before, but that it’s important because of Z. Those issues are also relevant to F and G, because of H and J. I also was really interested in reading about Q because of T; I liked how the reading on R made me think about U differently, even though that was contradicted by S. I enjoyed the readings A, B, and C because of X and Y, as they made me question assumptions M and N that I had initially.
 I disagreed with the D reading because of O and S. I disagreed with the B reading because of X, but liked how it described Z. I would have liked to spend more time with some of the topics, such as P, Q, and R, but I had to pick up extra shifts at work, so some of my reflections were a little thin on those days.
 I had a hard time following the lecture on F, so my quiz score was low, but I thought it was interesting how A and B from the lecture connected with M and N from the C and D readings.
 I thought the readings on J had some good ideas but I found the writing hard to follow (for example when the author discusses G), and so I didn’t incorporate them into my reflections.
 But I was really into J and K, and thought I wrote some of the more interesting posts of the class, particularly my analysis of G and H. I thought it was interesting how topics L and M from the first week intersected with T and U from the third week in the sense of P and Q.